 If you really want to save money there is a way to do this.
 It isnt so easy when it first happens, but over time, you learn to adjust and find ways to save money on food, feeding the animals, washing dishes, and even washing your clothes.
 We are happy living on my monthly check and have learned to adjust to the new living condition.
 My children dont go hungry and theyve learned to take care of their clothes because I dont always have the money to buy new ones.

-Share on ThriftyFunThis guide contains the following solutions.
+Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 When I started dating my husband, I couldn't believe my eyes the first time I went inside his parent's one bedroom house.
 There were 6 people in the family, all of the rooms were tiny.
-The bedroom was so narrow all that would fit in there was a single bed with no space on either side.
-You had to get on top of the bed to make it.
-Mom and Dad slept on the sofa bed, some of them slept on pallets and one on a cot in the kitchen.